 Schools are expected to ensure children are safe from terrorist and extremist material when accessing the internet in school.
-This is achieved at Kings Worthy Primary School by establishing appropriate levels of filtering in partnership with Hampshire County Council.
-Full HCC filtering is currently in place which, amongst others, blocks access to social media sites and You Tube.
+This is achieved at Kings Worthy Primary School by using Hampshire County Council filter with any exceptions managed by Agile.

 Internet and E-mail